markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

-- Adjust the `.hero-form` CSS rule to have these two declarations:
+3. Adjust the `.hero-form` CSS rule to have these two declarations:

     - `width: 40%;`

     - `margin: 3.5%;`

 Did you notice that we used percentage values for the margins and widths this time around?
 Because margins and padding are typically set in very small amounts like 10 pixels, it's usually okay to not make their lengths relative to the size of the parent container or page.
 But we did it here just to show how it can work in the overall flow of this section.

 > **Pro Tip:** Picking a unit of measurement to use in CSS can be a daunting task.
 All of these units of measurement exist for a reason and, though some may work better than others in certain cases, there really is no such thing as a "wrong" decision.
 You can achieve similar&mdash;if not the same&mdash;results with any mix of these units.
 >
 > This is why it's important to experiment with different units of measurement using tools like Chrome's DevTools.
-A lot of developers will have an opinion on what they think is superior, but the most important opinion is your own because you are the one building the page.
 Over time these decisions will become much easier to make, but only if you practice!

 The hero isn't 100% mobile-ready just yet because it doesn't break down onto the next line as nicely as our other flexboxes do.
 We'll tackle that in a future lesson when we apply all the mobile styles at once.